Sports, Recreational and Leisure Resources

 Forest Hills, NY 11375

-Groups aim is to foster and encourage over-the-board and correspondence chess among the blind.
-One over-the-board tournament is held per year.
+The USBCA’s aim is to encourage over-the-board and correspondence chess among the blind.
+It provides opportunities for tournaments and friendly games.

 Handicapped Scuba Association